Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 4. Emilio’s Cafe

 Picture this: a cozy coffee house with a Mediterranean vibe, where the smell of fresh croissants, bagels, and waffles wafts through the air.
-Add in fluffy French toast, perfectly poached eggs benny, and a tazo of espresso, and you’ve got yourself a pretty amazing breakfast spot.
+Add in fluffy French toast, perfectly poached eggs, and a tazo of espresso, and you’ve got yourself a pretty amazing breakfast spot.
 But it’s not just about the food—this place serves up some of the best views of the coastline, making it the perfect place to sip your morning brew and admire the scenery.
+This is one of the top things to do in Manuel Antonio for breakfast lovers and those wanting a calm, cozy spot to start the day.
 Whether you’re heading for breakfast, lunch, or a sunset dinner, Emilio’s Cafe is a great stop for foodies and view-seekers alike.

 5. Agua Azul

 Have you noticed a theme yet?
 Many of Manuel Antonio’s most popular restaurants also have the most popular views of the ocean!
 So Agua Azul is also known for its stunning panoramic views and fresh, flavorful cuisine.
 This spot is a favorite among both locals and travelers.
 The open-air design lets you dine with the ocean breeze in your hair, while the menu features a mix of Costa Rican classics and international dishes.
-The restaurant only has 10 tables, so often fills up quite quickly!
+If you’re looking for a spot with the perfect view and food, Agua Azul is one of the best restaurants in Manuel Antonio with views to match.
+The restaurant only has 10 tables, so it often fills up quite quickly!

 6. El Wagon